 Use programs, procedures, and budgets to implement your strategic plan.

 Step 8: Review the plan.

 Regular review is necessary to improve the strategic plan and ensure its successful ongoing execution.

 The first six steps of the above process include the plan development phase, which we will focus on in the remainder of this blog series.
 Once these pieces of the puzzle are in place, steps seven and eight follow seamlessly.
-The next article will begin to apply this step-by-step strategic planning approach to a real-world client, to bring the process to life.
-Stay tuned!
+If you’re wondering how you can apply this step-by-step strategic planning approach to a real-world client, we’ve got you covered.